jmtannus/jmtannus/README.md

 ### 🌵 I'm a Business Analyst

-at Colmeia Soluções, working on-site at
+with Colmeia Soluções, currently based at

 **SESA** in Fortaleza | Ceará | Brazil 🌻